Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Discussion

 In contrast, \bloodhound\ circumvents the need for such manual adjustments by employing a disruption condition based on $c_V$, which accounts for both the mass enclosed and how dispersed that mass distribution is.
 This approach allows \bloodhound\ to effectively distinguish between subhaloes that are meaningfully bound and stripped particles that continue in close orbits around the host centre without remaining gravitationally bound.
 The mass of a sunken halo becomes dispersed and more evenly distributed along the orbital trajectory, causing its $c_V$ to fall below the global disruption threshold.
+Substituting $\submath{V}{max} = \sqrt{G\,M(<\submath{R}{max})\,/\, \submath{R}{max}}$ into equation~\ref{eqn_c_v}, we see that $c_V$ is proportional to the inverse of $\submath{R}{max}^3$ while having only a linear dependence on the enclosed mass.
+As the mass distribution of a sunken subhalo becomes more dispersed and evenly distributed along the orbital trajectory, such dispersive effects are magnified in $c_V$ and cause it to fall below the global disruption threshold.
 Our initial tests show that this physically motivated approach naturally resolves most cases of sunken subhaloes.
-While these results are promising, a more comprehensive investigation may be useful to quantify \bloodhound's performance in edge cases.
+While we find that the occurrence of sunken subhaloes is rare, the few remaining cases are determined by \bloodhound\ to disrupt shortly after becoming trapped in the central region of the host halo.
+We provide an example case in Appendix~\ref{append:sunken_subhalo}.
+These results are promising, but a more comprehensive investigation may be useful to quantify \bloodhound's performance in edge cases.